keeny-mk/Logic-Circuit-Simulator/README.md

 # Logic-Circuit-Simulator
-Logic circuit simulator application with different logic gates and led light
+Logic circuit simulator application with different logic gates and led light.
+UI is made with CMU graphics library.